Beyond cute cats: How BuzzFeed is reinventing itself

 Its expansion comes amid a wave of investor interest in new media companies that are trying to capitalize on a decade-long wave of job cuts at newspapers, and new technology that has upended how news and advertising are produced and distributed.

-"As these social technology spaces like Google, Facebook and Twitter compete with each other, they want to be the place you come and live in digital land," said Amy Mitchell, director of journalism research at the Pew Research Center.
+"As these social technology spaces like Google (GOOG.O), Facebook and Twitter (TWTR.N) compete with each other, they want to be the place you come and live in digital land," said Amy Mitchell, director of journalism research at the Pew Research Center.
 "A part of what people look for is news."

-BuzzFeed, which has about 400 employees, raised $46 million in venture capital from the likes of Lerer Ventures, Hearst, RRE and Japan's SoftBank.
+BuzzFeed, which has about 400 employees, raised $46 million in venture capital from the likes of Lerer Ventures, Hearst, RRE and Japan's SoftBank (9984.T).

 "On the journalistic side, their new level of ambition makes a difference to me as an advertiser if it grows their audience," said Andrew Essex, vice chairman at advertising agency Droga5.